 Matthew's gospel (Matt.
 27:51ff) recounts that "many" people came out of their graves when Jesus was crucified, and were seen by "many."

 Think about this for just a minute.
 A mass resurrection.
 Just like in "Night of the Living Dead."

-In fact, there were real live historians (not Christians) living in Jerusalem at this time (Josephus, for instance).
-Not one of them recorded the mass resurrection.
+In fact, there were real live historians (non-Christian historians) living in Jerusalem at this time (Josephus, for instance).
+Not one of them recorded this mass resurrection.